 In the spirit of recycling and reusing, one of the most eco-friendly ways to add a gift tag to your wrapped present is to reuse old birthday and Christmas cards.

 When we take down our Christmas decorations, I hand my kids the Christmas cards and a pair of safety scissors and get them to cut out objects from the cards.
-You can also buy a set of pinking shears that you keep for just cutting paper with for a bit of extra fanciness.
+You can also buy a set of pinking shears that you keep for just cutting paper for a bit of extra fanciness.
 You should never cut paper with the scissors you cut fabric with as this blunts them – hence why you should have two pairs.

-I then store these in with my Christmas decorations until the following Christmas, when they are ready to be used on gifts.
+I then store these with my Christmas decorations until the following Christmas, when they are ready to be used on gifts.
 Simply use a hole punch, and cut a bit of string and you have got an eco-friendly gift tag.
 You can do the same with birthday cards, and keep a stash to hand to use throughout the year.

 Other eco ideas include recycling plain bits of cards or postcards that come your way.